Robert Livingstone: Life and career

-Livingstone appeared in a CBC Sports Program "The Breakdown" in 2022 that took a critical look at the history behind Beijing being awarded the 2022 Olympic Winter Games, a process that he extensively covered with multiple visits to China, Switzerland, Indonesia and Kazakhstan from 2013 to 2014.
+Livingstone serves as a committee member of the Richmond Hill Sports Hall of Fame in and is a member of the International Society of Olympic Historians.
+He has appeared on multiple television, radio, and other shows, including on CBC Radio Canada and A&E.

-Livingstone had also been a guest on several radio programs including in 2021 on the Scott Radley Show in Hamilton, Ontario, Canada to discuss the city's Commonwealth Games bid.
+His wife, Hyla, passed away in December 2024.
+She lived with myotonic dystrophy.
+The couple had one child.

 Awards

 In 2015, Livingstone was nominated for an inaugural International Sports Press Association Sport Media Pearl Award in the category of Journalistic Weblog for his work on GamesBids.com.
-In 2018 he was ranked first in North and South America.
-He finished on the podium for the first time on May 13, 2025 placing third for Best Column in the 2024 edition, writing about sports politics surrounding Olympic cricket.
+In 2018, he was ranked first in North and South America.
+He finished on the podium for the first time on May 13, 2025, placing third for Best Column in the 2024 edition, writing about sports politics surrounding Olympic cricket.